jcurl/RJCP.DLL.CpuId/CpuId/docs/DEVELOPMENT.md

 consists of two parts:

-- Native DLL for 32-bit and 64-bit Intel, compiled with Visual Studio 2022 with Windows XP support; and
+- Native DLL for 32-bit and 64-bit Intel, compiled with Visual Studio 2022 with Windows XP support (.NET Framework only); and
-- .NET DLL for parsing the CPUID information returned on those processors.
+- .NET DLL for parsing the CPUID information.

-The library is required to get access to the native CPU instruction CPUID for a live capture.
+  - On .NET Core 6.0 and later, the `X86Base` intrinsics are used to read the CPUID information.
+P/Invoke is used so is compatible with Windows and GLibC Linux.

 On platforms that are not supported, it is still possible to read and present XML files that contain CPU ID information.

 ### 1.1.
 Libraries and Location

-The .NET assembly supports 32-bit and 64-bit.
+The .NET Framework assembly supports 32-bit and 64-bit.
 For this, the library `cpuid.dll` is required where the assembly is in the folder `x86` for 32-bit and `x64` for 64-bit.
 On startup with Windows, it checks the bit-size through `IntPtr` and then uses the Operating System call `LoadLibrary` to load the appropriate version.
 The APIs between 32-bit and 64-bit are identical.

 If the libraries are not found, or can't be loaded by the Operating System, you will not be able to get CPUID information for the current CPU.